 Tactile symbols may be used during the test if they are already used regularly by the student.
 Review the MSAA vocabulary lists prior to testing to ensure that students have time to learn and become familiar with any new symbols.
 TAs are responsible for creating any tactile symbols the student may require.
-Refer to the following section for guidance.
+Refer to page 28 for guidance.